Densities on Dedekind domains, completions and Haar measure: Introduction

 In Theorem \ref{t:mt} we give a necessary and sufficient condition for \eqref{e:dmintr} which refines and extends the Poonen-Stoll criterion (in Proposition \ref{p:ps} we explain how to derive the latter from the former).
 Our result is valid for every global Dedekind domain and for every density as in \S\ref{sss:dns}.
 The proof of Theorem \ref{t:mt} is not too different from those of extensions of \cite[Lemma 20]{ps2} already in the literature (like \cite[Lemma 3.1]{bbl}, \cite[Theorem 2.1]{mch} or \cite[Proposition 3.2]{cs}), but it might have some advantages in terms of generality and simplicity.
 In particular we do not require that $X$ is defined by local conditions at primes $\gotp$.

 We say that $X$ is {\em Eulerian} if it satisfies \eqref{e:elr0} (Definition \ref{d:elr}, generalized to sets {\em of Eulerian type} in Definition \ref{d:elrtyp}).
 This notion can be seen as a somewhat more simple-minded extension of strong approximation: see \S\ref{sss:strapprx} for a brief discussion on how they relate.
 Eulerian sets are the ones for which it is easiest to compute $\mu(\xa)$ and to our knowledge they cover most of the examples where \eqref{e:dmintr} is known to be true.
-In Section \ref{s:elr} we discuss some conditions which ensure that a set is Eulerian without passing through \eqref{e:dmintr2}: for example, images of polynomials, coprime pairs and $k$-free numbers form Eulerian sets (Proposition \ref{p:plyneulr}, Corollary \ref{c:cprpr} and Corollary \ref{c:kfrelr} respectively).\\
+In Section \ref{s:elr} we discuss some conditions which ensure that a set is Eulerian without passing through \eqref{e:dmintr2}: for example, images of polynomials, tuples with a fixed greatest common divisor and $k$-free numbers form Eulerian sets (Proposition \ref{p:plyneulr}, Corollary \ref{c:cprpr} and Corollary \ref{c:kfrelr} respectively).
+We conclude the paper with some questions (yet too speculative for the name of conjecture) about what sets could be Eulerian and whether this can entail anything about their density.\\

 We would like to note that in our work the emphasis is somehow shifted with respect to previous research: one could say that we take a ``global-to-local'' approach, in the sense that our interest is in $\xa$, pertaining to the global object $X$ rather than to the local conditions $\prod U_\gotp$.
 Even when $X$ is defined by \eqref{e:lclcnd}, there is no need for equality \eqref{e:elr0} to be true (just think of the case $D=\Z$, $U_\gotp=\Z_p^*$ for all $p$) and finding out the difference between its two sides can be of some interest.